thjsamuel/SocketServerWebsite/README.md

 # Speciality
-He really is a clone!
+This project is a barebone ReactJS web project that consolidates TDD development in replicating product value.